Izzy-Hadzi/Data-Science-Challenge2021/README.md

 b.
 What metric would you report for this dataset?

-I metric I would report would be the mean of the interquartile range.
+The metric I would report would be the mean of the interquartile range.
 Interquartile range describes the middle 50% of values when ordered from lowest to highest, and considering the higher outliers in this dataset, the mean of this range would provide a more realistic idea of the average order value.

 c.
 What is its value?